schulewa/mettle-feature-flag-service/README.md

 - keystore (for generating SSL certificates)
 - change the file permissions for bin/*.sh from the project root directory
   - chmod 750 bin/*.sh
-- run command bin/create-jks.sh to create the jks_store.jks under the project src/main/resources
+- run command bin/create-jks.sh to create the jks_store.jks in the current directory; then copy it to the project src/main/resources so that it is on the classpath (required for running)

 ## Create JKS keystore and certificate